mosaicml/examples/examples/end-to-end-examples/support_chatbot/README.md

 python app.py
 ```

+What this will do is combine everything together to create your chatbot!
+With default args, it downloads all of the public MosaicML repositories as well as uses a [web_downloader.py](./web_downloader.py) to download all of the MosaicML Docs.
+After, it will embed the data to create a vector store that LangChain can run similarity searches on to provide the model with context when answering questions.

 Please note that you can customize this app by updating the parser args.
 Please see what you can customize in [`app_demo.py`](./app_demo.py)